 Notwithstanding the absolute limits, Tennessee’s basic speeding law requires motorists to always drive at a safe speed.
 What a safe speed is will depend on the circumstances.
 For instance, 55 miles per hour might be safe on a bright, sunny day.
 But if it’s dark and the road is icy, going 55 miles per hour could be dangerous and a violation of the basic speeding law.

 The cost of a speeding ticket in Tennessee depends on where the violation occurred and by how much the driver exceeded the speed limit.
 But generally, a speeding violation will run the driver anywhere from $40 to $150.
+(Assuming the driver doesn't successfully fight the ticket.)

 Typically, a speeding violation will also add points to a motorist’s driving record.
 Accumulating too many points can lead to license suspension.